 The reception class teacher will liaise with preschool settings to discuss all children’s needs.
-Additional needs of individual children are highlighted to Reception Class Teacher and SENCO during the second half of the Summer Term.
+Additional needs of individual children are highlighted to Reception Class Teacher and SENDCO during the second half of the Summer Term.

 If a child has multi-agency support involvement a School Entry Plan meeting (SEP) will be held in the 2nd half of the Summer Term and reviewed during the Autumn Term they begin school.

 Stay and Play sessions are held during the second half of the Summer Term to build your child’s familiarity with the school.
 Reception children follow a clear induction programme to help get to know the school.
 Amendment to this may be needed depending on the individual child.

 · We will contact the previous school setting for key assessments, review meeting notes, health or educational reports and care plans, IEPs.

 · Class teacher and or SENDCO may discuss prior or current support your child received.

 · We may ask you to bring in samples of your child’s work books/ samples from their previous school.

 In year transition from Ruishton School.